petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/adding-fields-to-objects.md

    The following field names are reserved by Liferay and cannot be used for custom fields: `companyId`, `createDate`, `groupId`, `id`, `lastPublishDate`, `modifiedDate`, `status`, `statusByUserId`, `statusByUserName`, `statusDate`, `userId`, `userName`.
 If users attempt to create a field using one of these field names, Liferay displays an error message.
    ```

 1. Select a field *Type*.
-See [Field Type Reference](#field-types-ui-reference) for more information.
+Some field types include additional configuration options (e.g., Picklist, Attachment).
+See [Field Type Reference](#field-types-ui-reference) below for a basic overview of each type, or see [Understanding Object Field Types](../understanding-object-field-types.md) for more detailed information.

+   In some cases, these options are available during field creation (e.g., Picklist, Attachment), while others are only available after field creation (e.g., Text, Long Text).
+See  for more information.

-1. Determine whether or not the field is *Mandatory*.
+1. Determine whether the field is *Mandatory*.

    ```{note}
    Mandatory boolean fields require a true value from end users.